Carex tereticaulis

 Carex tereticaulis, also known as basket sedge, is a species of sedge of the family Cyperaceae that is native to southern parts of Western Australia, southern parts of South Australia, southern and eastern parts of New South Wales as well as north western and central Victoria and Tasmania.
 The Koori peoples know the plant as Poong'ort.

 Description

 The monoecious and rhizomatous perennial grass-like sedge has a tufted habit and typically grows to a height of 0.7 to 1.2 m.
-It blooms between September to October or November producing brown flowers.
+It blooms between September and October or November producing brown flowers.
 It has green coloured leaf blades that are typically about 20 cm long on young plants, over time the blades become a dark yellow-brown colour that form a sheath about the cylindrical flower stems.
-The flowers are made up of small brown bracts that are clusted quite densely toward the terminus of the erect, green and hollow flowering stems.
+The flowers are made up of small brown bracts that are clustered quite densely toward the terminus of the erect, green and hollow flowering stems.
 The dark brown fruits that form after flowering are an oval-shaped nut type seed that is only a few millimetres in diameter.

 The utricle of C. tereticaulis closely resembles that of Carex appressa.